Diabetic Foot Treatment in Chandigarh, Punjab, India

-Overview: One of the common complications of diabetes is a diabetic foot or foot ulcers.
+Overview: One of the common complications of diabetes is diabetic foot or foot ulcers.
 These are mostly prevalent under patient’s big toes as well as the ball of their feet.
 Ulcers appear when the skin tissue breaks down and underlying layers get exposed.
-These sores on the feet of the patient can even effect bones, if not treated timely.
+These sores on the feet of the patient can even affect bones, if not treated timely.

 Good foot care is highly important for the prevention of diabetic foot.
 If the complications are neglected, it may result in amputation.
 The treatment plan for diabetic foot largely depends on the causes and extent of the damage.
 If you are a diabetic and having foot pain and discomfort, it is important that you discuss it with your doctor to ensure there is no serious problem.

 Some of the common causes of diabetic foot are:

 High blood sugar: High level of blood sugar delays the healing of the infection in the foot.
 Blood sugar management becomes very critical.
 Most commonly people with type 2 diabetes have tough time-fighting infections.

 Poor blood circulation: This is indicative of vascular disease in which blood doesn’t flow to the feet effectively, which often results in foot ulcers.
 Poor circulation of the blood often causes delays in healing.

 Damage to the nerve: It is a long term effect of diabetes.
 The patients may even experience loss of sensation in the feet, which is often termed as neuropathy.
 Damaged nerves may feel painful and tingly.
 Many times painful wounds can cause ulcers.

 Wounded or irritated feet: Sometimes a noticeable lump in the foot may not be painful at first, it might be the first sign of diabetic foot problems.
 Drainage from the area might follow after that.
 If not treated timely, calluses, bleeding, and corn may appear.